KazKozDev/murmur/README.md

 - **LLM Server URL:**
   The base URL for the local LLM server is configurable via environment variables.
 By default, it is set to `http://localhost:11434`.
-  You can modify the URL in the `.env` file to point to your desired LLM service.

 - **Logging:**
   Logging is configured in the source code (see `src/main.py`) and prints INFO level logs to help track system behavior and debug potential issues.